Cistecephalus Assemblage Zone: History

 These biozone divisions were approved by paleontologists of the time and were left largely unchanged for several decades.
-The Cistecephalus Assemblage Zone was first coined by Robert Broom in 1906, where Broom referred to the rock layers Cistecephalus fossils were found in as the "Kistecephalus beds".
+The Cistecephalus Assemblage Zone was coined by Robert Broom in 1906, where Broom referred to the rock layers Cistecephalus fossils were found in as the "Kistecephalus beds".
 The biozone was originally assigned to a far more broader stratigraphic range between the uppermost occurrence of Endothiodon and the lowermost of Lystrosaurus.
 Decades later, James Kitching revised the biostratigraphic ranges of the Beaufort Group.
 Kitching observed that Cistecephalus fossils were most abundant in a narrow band at the very top of the biozone.
 He named this area the "Cistecephalus acme zone" or "Cistecephalus Band".
 Later, researchers sought to redefine the biozone again as Cistecephalus fossils are extremely rare apart from the uppermost portion.
 It was suggested that, due to the biozone containing the first appearance of Aulacephalodon and its fossils being found throughout, the biozone should be renamed to the Aulacephalodon Assemblage Zone.
 The biozone was then, for a brief time, renamed the Aulacephalodon-Cistecephalus Assemblage Zone.
 However, due to the biozone first being named after Cistecephalus, the initial nomenclature of the biozone later overruled its renaming on historical grounds.